EPFL is acting on harassment

 The Task Force Harassment A-Z & Promoting a Culture of Respect was set up in January of this year.
 It is composed of six inclusive working groups that bring together representatives of the EPFL community, including both AGEPoly and its Polyquity commission – the association that shone a light on harassment at the end of 2020 through its #PayetonEPFL campaign.
 The Task Force has proposed a number of prevention and de-escalation measures, as well as measures to expand support for victims and to follow up on complaints.

 In order to make it easier to report cases of harassment, and to improve the way complaints are handled, the current structure will soon be replaced by two separate resources: the Trust & Support Network, which will be the first point of contact for victims; and the Respect Compliance Office, which will manage complaints.
-The Respect Compliance Office will be run independently of EPFL by an external person in order to ensure cases are handled impartially and effectively.
+The Respect Compliance Office will be run independently by a person outside of the hierarchy in order to ensure cases are handled impartially and effectively.

 “Our goal is twofold: first, to train people in the EPFL community likely to be contacted by a victim of harassment on what to do if that happens, including how to advise the person on the next steps to take based on the situation; and second, to have an impartial, effective and compassionate complaint-handling system,” says Gisou van der Goot, EPFL’s Vice President for Responsible Transformation (VPT).

 The Task Force’s recommendations also led EPFL to put in place prevention and support measures for School events, including setting up a Safe Zone and providing on-site staff who have been trained to assist harassment victims.